Naosan/e-auth-manager/docs/bulk-refresh-token-seeding.md

 # Bulk Refresh Token Seeding Guide

-This guide explains how to preload or update refresh tokens for multiple eBay seller accounts using the helper script bundled with the library.
+This guide explains how to preload or update refresh tokens for multiple accounts using the helper script bundled with the library.

 > **Why this guide exists**
 >